isabella232/katacoda-scenarios/managing-docker/step04-nginx.md

 -v /root/course/nginx.conf:/etc/nginx/nginx.conf:ro \
 -v /root/course/nginx-default.conf:/etc/nginx/conf.d/default.conf:ro \
 --name nginx \
--p 80:80 nginx`{{execute HOST1}}
+-p 80:80 nginx:1.15.4`{{execute HOST1}}

-Note in the NGINX run command there are three labels, these labels are available in the Docker environment, and Filebeat detects them and configures itself.
-The three labels tell Filebeat that the module name **nginx** should be used to collect, parse, and visualize the logs from this container, and that the access logs are at STDOUT, while the error logs are at STDERR.
+Note in the NGINX run command there are labels, these labels are available in the Docker environment, and the Beats detect them and configure log and metric collection.
+The labels tell Filebeat that the module name **nginx** should be used to collect, parse, and visualize the logs from this container, and that the access logs are at STDOUT, while the error logs are at STDERR.
+Similarly, the labels tell Metricbeat to collect metrics from the container name and port.

 You can see these labels with the command:

 `docker inspect nginx | grep -A4 Labels`{{execute HOST1}}